No products in the cart.

 Wouldn’t it be nice if students applied the skills and approaches they are practising in narrative writing to informative text types?

-That’s just what we are setting out to do, as we develop Informative Writing resources for Seven Steps Online members.
-Here’s an update on what has been happening.
+That’s just what we’re setting out to do, as we develop informative writing resources for Teacher Hub members.

 A focus on skills

 We conducted a focus group with an inspiring group of teachers.
 With their help we discussed the highlights and pitfalls of teaching informative writing.

 Teachers want to teach students how to use all the writing techniques in their repertoire to write an engaging text, regardless of the text genre.
 ‘Banning the Boring’ (Step 6) is just as important in a science report about butterflies as it is in an imaginative narrative!

 |New to Seven Steps?
 Discover what they are|

 Students, when faced with the task of conveying information on a topic, hear us when we tell them to stick to the facts.

 Of course research skills are a core part of informative writing.
 But perhaps the imperative to sort fact from fiction closes down many students’ creative side – so that even though they can write Sizzling Starts (Step 2) and Tighten the Tension (Step 3) in persuasive or narrative writing, their information reports fall back on dull, repetitive sentences.

 |[Related blog]: Facts can be as fun as fiction|